kyliekru/BudgetApp/README.md

 - As a user, I want to be able to save my budget to a file
 - As a user, I want to be able to reload my budget from a file or start a new one

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by when the application is open and the budget has been named, click the "add cat" button in the top middle of the screen.
+Then enter a name and choose the type.
+Finally, click "OK" and the list item will be generated on the left or right depending on type chosen.
+- You can generate the second required event related to adding Xs to a Y by once a category has been added as stated above, select the category you would like to add to by clicking, and click the "Add" button below its list panel.
+Fill in required info, requires in this order: String, double, proper year value, proper month value, proper day value.
+Then select yes or no and select "OK".
+If yes, select period and click "OK", and income/expense will be added to selected category.
+- You can locate my visual component by viewing the top left corner of the screen, where there is a logo.
+- You can save the state of my application by clicking the "file" button in the menubar, and then the "save" option.
+- You can reload the state of my application by when starting the application, choose yes when asked if you'd like to load your budget.